flowtsohg/mdx-m3-viewer/README.md

 Generally speaking, whenever you want to set/change something, you will be able to do it with straightforward code that looks syncronous, whether it really is or not behind the scenes.

 If you want to get any information from the model, like a list of animations, or textures, then the model obviously needs to exist before.
-For this reason, there are two ways to react to resources get loaded.
+For this reason, there are two ways to react to resources being loaded.
-First of all, as the next section explains (and as is mentioned above shortly), every resource uses event dispatching, much like regular asyncronous JS objects (Image, XMLHttpRequest, and so on).
+First of all, as the next section explains (and as is mentioned above), every resource uses event dispatching, much like regular asyncronous JS objects (Image, XMLHttpRequest, and so on).
 In addition, every resource has a `whenLoaded(callback)` method that calls `callback` when the resource loads, or immediately if it was already loaded.
 The viewer itself has `whenAllLoaded(resources, callback)`, which is the same, but waits for multiple resources in an array to load.